GoogleCloudPlatform/solutions-ios-push-notification-sample-backend-java/README.md

 ## Download Instruction
 The download contains the Java backend.
 After the download finishes, unzip the files and import the project into Eclipse.

-## Developer Guide using Eclipse - modyfying and deploying the backend
+## Developer Guide using Eclipse - modifying and deploying the backend
 1. Open war/WEB-INF/appengine-web.xml and enter your app id within the application XML element.

 2. Add your APNS certificate p12 file to the src folder.